alexhambley/alexhambley.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD researcher at The University of Manchester working at the boundary of HCI and AI.
-Thus far, my research has focused on designing, developing, and evaluating accessibility technologies for visually impaired users.
-Specifically, I am producing an unsupervised learning approach to cluster web pages by similarity, reducing the number of pages needed for automated and manual web accessibility evaluation.
+I am a PhD researcher at The University of Manchester working at the boundary of **Human-Computer Interaction and Machine Learning**.
+Thus far, my research has focused on **designing, developing, and evaluating accessibility technologies** for visually impaired users.
+Specifically, I am producing an **unsupervised learning approach to cluster web pages by similarity**, reducing the number of pages needed for automated and manual web accessibility evaluation.

 Before my PhD at The University of Manchester, I achieved a first-class Computer Science degree from the University of Nottingham.
 In addition, I have strong software engineering skills gained through my degree and two software engineering internships: one focused on accessibility, the other on software engineering in a research context.